GatorGlaciology/GStatSim/README.md

 * earthpy
 * GeostatsPy

-These can all be installed using the command *pip install (package name).*
+These can all be installed using the command *pip install (package name)*

 # Datasets